-- Don’t pull out your phone when you are waiting for the elevator to come, or while taking the ride.
-There are many such other moments where you have ‘a few seconds’.
-As you identify them, see if you can now use them to tap back into the moment, by being mindful of your surroundings or your breathe.
+There are probably many other moments like this, where you have ‘a few seconds’.
+As you identify them, see if you can now use them to tap back into the moment, by being mindful of your surroundings or your breath.

-- Eat mindfully, atleast once a day.
 Even if it means a 10 minute coffee break, give yourself that space and time to just let your mind off of ‘work-mode’ and into present moment awareness.
-That’s the easiest way to gain benefits as huge as your close-eyed Meditation.

-- Instead of listening to mindless ads on the radio on the drive home, listen to something relaxing that can help you start unplugging and start tuning into yourself.
+Instead of listening to mindless ads on the radio on the drive home, listen to something relaxing that can help you start unplugging and start tuning into yourself.
 Some gentle music, or chants – have a playlist.
 Here’s mine, in case you’d like some inspiration.

-NOTE : I would NOT recommend podcasts,or anything mentally stimulating.
-Drive time is known to facilitate a connection with our Higher Self, which is only possible when our mind isn’t constantly pondering.
+NOTE : I would NOT recommend podcasts, or anything mentally stimulating.
+Drive time is known to facilitate a connection with our Higher Self, which is only possible when our mind isn’t constantly consuming new information.

 TIP #2 – Do smaller doses of ‘subconscious’ work.

 Subconscious programming means continually supplying the mind with higher levels of thoughts.
 This might not come naturally in a work environment, but you can create it for yourself with simple practices, such as:

 - Saving the quotes and affirmations you scroll throughout the day, and then reading them every morning as a self-care practice (without using your internet).

 - Saying a few quick morning affirmations in the bathroom mirror at work, if you don’t have time to write them.